How to use data to maximize your marketing automation investment

 Employ the right skills and knowledge

 Technical and analytics skills are as crucial to marketing automation as data is.
-Also, cooperation between Marketing, IT, Sales and Analytics becomes more and more important.
+Also, cooperation between Marketing, IT, Sales, and Analytics becomes more and more important.

 The digital marketing field has changed remarkably in the past five years and continues to change all the time.
 New skills and knowledge are needed as marketing practice evolves.
-Do you have the right roles and specialists in your marketing automation organization?
+Do you have the right roles and specialists in your marketing automation organisation?

 Technically-oriented marketing specialists and analysts will better understand the data and data models: where the data is located, how it is used, how it is updated, how it is kept clean, and how it is handled in a way that meets the current privacy and personal legal requirements.

-The right talent can be part of your in-house marketing team or you can use an expert agency for it.
+The right talent can be part of your in-house marketing team, or you can use an expert agency for it.

-Personalization means offering content on different channels based on customers’ profiles.
+Personalisation means offering content on different channels based on customers’ profiles.
 Hyper-personalization — made possible with marketing automation — means the customer gets an experience tailored just for them whenever they interact with the company.